datafox-tw/portfolio/README.md

 # portfolio
 This repository serves as a guide to navigating my GitHub as an engineering portfolio.
+[this page is under construction and will be updated around Jan 2026.]

 Hello, my name is KO, YU-CHI(柯宥圻).
 I currently pursuing master degree at National Taiwan University.
 I major in Data science.
 I work at the intersection of Finance and Computer Science, with a focus on translating financial problems into structured, reproducible, and inspectable systems.